Guy Butters: Playing career

 He spent six years at Gillingham, signing for them in October 1996.
 He played in the Play Off Final at Wembley against Manchester City missing the deciding penalty, but helped the next season by gaining Promotion to second-tier football beating Wigan.
 He was part of team that played in the FA Cup quarter finals against Chelsea.

 In 2002 he joined Brighton & Hove Albion.
 He was part of the team that gained promotion to the Championship beating Bristol City at the Millennium Stadium in 2004 under manager Mark McGee.
 He also won Player of the Year in this season as well as the BBC South East Sports Award for Player of the Year.

 Butters played his 600th professional game during 2006 having been runner-up in the club's official player of the season awards for the two previous years.

 On 6 May 2008, it was confirmed that Butters, along with experienced trio Kerry Mayo, Gary Hart and Paul Reid were to be released from the club.

 He ended his professional career but carried on playing non league for a few years beyond this.
 Butters initially joined Winchester on loan as a player from Havant & Waterlooville in the Conference South following his release from Brighton & Hove Albion.

 Butters agreed to join Conference South team Havant & Waterlooville on 30 May 2008, signing a one-year contract.
 He signed for Lewes on loan in January 2009.

-In May 2008 BHA offered him a full-time role working for BHAFC's Albion in the Community as a mentor and fundraiser where he still currently works now.
-He is also a Lounge Host on home match days.